-According to the law of conservation of energy, it can neither be created nor be destroyed, it can only be changed from one form to another.
+According to the law of conservation of energy: Energy can neither be created nor be destroyed; it can only be changed from one form to another.
 Thus, we cannot produce energy to do certain work.
-Therefore we use certain substances which help us transform one form of energy to another form.
+Therefore, we use certain substances which help us to transform one form of energy into another form.

 Such materials can further be classified into:

 Renewable source of energy: one which is inexhaustible.
 Example: Solar energy.

 Non-renewable source of energy: one which is exhaustible.
 Example: Fossil Fuels.